Diogomadeira97/Dietpi-NAS/README.md

 #### PiVPN:

-• Check if your IP and Getway are right.
+• Chose admin-nas to user.

 • Set wireguard and use the default options.

-• Chose admin-nas to user.

 • Choose a port based on the (forwarding)[#forwarding] you made in the pre-installation.